Central Kingston Growth Strategy - Engagement

 Residents are invited to attend one of two consultant-led workshops on Thursday, July 18 from 2 to 4 p.m. and 6 to 8 p.m. in Memorial Hall, City Hall, 216 Ontario Street.
 The content of both sessions will be the same.

 The City's project team and consultants from WSP will be seeking feedback from residents on:

-- As-of-right development permissions within the various neighborhoods and zones identified in the study areas, while determining which elements should remain, change or be included in the new framework to preserve neighborhood character;
+- As-of-right development permissions within the various neighbourhoods and zones identified in the study areas, while determining which elements should remain, change or be included in the new framework to preserve neighbourhood character;

 - Proposed intensification areas, based on the identified intensification criteria; and,

-- The form and scale of intensification that may be appropriate within intensification areas and key measures which are appropriate for transition between the proposed intensification areas an existing neighborhoods.
+- The form and scale of intensification that may be appropriate within intensification areas and key measures which are appropriate for transition between the proposed intensification areas an existing neighbourhoods.

 Community Working Group

 To engage the community, a working group has been established comprised of representatives from City council, Queen's University and St. Lawrence College, the student governments of these post-secondary institutions, and interested residents.

 The urban design workshop will seek feedback on study areas that may be appropriate for intensification – and on the scale and form of intensification.
 Participants will also be asked to identify compatibility principles (such as building height, setbacks from the street, setbacks between properties, landscaping, etc.) to be incorporated into the Strategy's framework to guide infill and intensification in the central Kingston.